cescoffier/quarkus-openshift-workshop/docs/docs/hero-microservice.md

 ![hero-architecture](target/rest-physical-architecture.svg)

-In the following sections, you will learn:

-* how to create a new _Quarkus_ application using _Red Hat Developer Hub_, and
-* how to implement REST API using JAX-RS, and
-* how to compose your application using CDI beans, and
-* how to access your database using Hibernate with Panache, and
-* how to use transactions, and
-* how to enable OpenAPI and Swagger-UI.

 First, let’s describe our service.
 The Super Heroes microservice stores super-heroes, with their names, powers, and so on.
 The REST API allows adding, removing, listing, and picking a random hero from the stored set.